fbpx

 First Aboriginal Olympian is a new work in development, conceived and led by NORPA’s Creative Director First Nations, Rhoda Roberts AO.
 First Aboriginal Olympian is a Widjabul Wia-bul led theatre project, inviting a new audience into an unknown local history.
 A story of Cubawee ‘a place of full and plenty’ and of ‘Frank’ Francis Roberts, who represented Widjabul mob at the Olympic Games, the first Aboriginal person to obtain selection for the Games.

-The project began its creative process in late 2022, with a community gathering of Bundjalung families with connections to Cubawee, and continues in 2024 with My Cousin Frank.
+The project began its creative process in late 2022, with a community gathering of Bundjalung families with connections to Cubawee, and continues in 2024/2025 with My Cousin Frank.

 Image: Kris Cook

-A NORPA production, led by Julian Louis
+A NORPA project, led by Creative Directors Julian Louis and Heather Fairbairn

 about the work